zeronohako/music-sep-clone/README.md

-Here’s a crisp README you can drop in at the repo root.

 # music-sep-clone

 Tiny, reproducible baseline + MWF pipeline for MUSDB18.
 Goal: verify DSP, scoring, and MWF quickly, then swap in FNN/BLSTM models and blending.